derekhargest/workflow-wpe/README.md

-# Mindgrub Starter Theme test
+# Mindgrub Starter Theme MAIN BRANCH

 This is a WordPress theme intended to be used as a starting point for making a custom theme.